Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

    the compute application is likely not interfacing with a local Alluxio worker.
    The Alluxio client uses hostname matching to discover a local Alluxio worker;
    check that the client and worker use the same hostname string.
-   Configuring `alluxio.locality.node` and `alluxio.worker.hostname` sets the client and worker hostnames respectively.
+   Configuring `alluxio.user.hostname` and `alluxio.worker.hostname` sets the client and worker hostnames respectively.

-   Note: In order to retrieve metrics for short circuit IO, the client metrics collection need to be enabled by setting `alluxio.user.metrics.collection.enabled=true` in alluxio-site.properties or corresponding application configuration.
+   Note: In order to retrieve metrics for short circuit IO, the client metrics collection need to be enabled by setting `alluxio.user.metrics.collection.enabled=true` in `alluxio-site.properties` or corresponding application configuration.

 1. Is data is well-distributed across Alluxio workers?